Spaceship-Servers/spaceship-ansible/README.md

 # C.TF Servers - Ansible

-Supported OS: Debian and Ubuntu (so far)
+Supported OS: Debian and Ubuntu (so far).

 ## Quick start guide
 Install pip3 and ansible using: